 ✅ What are the qualifications?
 Read up about it here.

 💲 How many payments will there be?
-So far, just one.
+So far, just two.

 🤔 How do I know if I will get the full amount?
 Calculate it here.